 According to the International Organization for Migration, more than 920,000 people have entered the EU so far this year.
 The influx has overwhelmed national border guards and reception capacities, notably in Greece, where some 770,000 migrants have arrived, most of them from Turkey.

 A photographer prepares to take pictures of the annual Geminid meteor shower on the Elva Hill, in Maira Valley, near Cuneo, northern Italy, on Dec.
 12.

 Droid BB-8 arrives at the world premiere of the film "Star Wars: The Force Awakens" in Hollywood on Dec.
 14.

-NEW YORK, NY - DECEMBER 12: Men dressed as a Santa drink at a bar called The Hall during the annual SantaCon pub crawl December 12, 2015 in the Brooklyn borough of New York City.
-Hundreds of revelers take part in the holiday pub crawl, though some local bars and businesses have banned participants in an effort to avoid the typically rowdy SantaCon crowds.
-(Photo by Stephanie Keith/Getty Images)
+Men dressed as Santa Claus belly up to the bar during the annual SantaCon pub crawl on Dec.
+12 in Brooklyn, New York.
+Hundreds of revelers take part in the annual holiday pub crawl, though some local bars and businesses have banned participants in an effort to avoid the typically rowdy SantaCon crowds.